Financial lender cuts third-party fraud by more than 80% with layered detection

 Millions of dollars saved

-Axcess Financial uses SAS® Identity 360 to dramatically reduce fraud losses and boost customer satisfaction
+Axcess Financial uses SAS® Identity 360 on Microsoft Azure to dramatically reduce fraud losses and boost customer satisfaction

 Life can change in an instant.
 Maybe your car breaks down while you’re driving to work.
 Maybe your child suddenly becomes sick and needs medical treatment.
 Maybe you started a new job and you’re waiting for your first paycheck to arrive – but rent and utility bills are due now.
 For all those maybes – and many more – people can turn to payday loan providers to make ends meet.

 That’s precisely what Axcess Financial does.
 For more than 25 years, Axcess Financial and its affiliates have helped people from all walks of life obtain the money they need when they need it.
-Today it operates more than 800 retail stores and has a growing online presence.
+Today it operates 1,000 retail stores and has a growing online presence.

 While the majority of people who request loans do so legitimately, not all applicants have good intentions.
 As business grew, so did the number of fraudulent applications, resulting in substantial monetary losses.
 Axcess Financial needed a better way to detect and adapt to new identity fraud trends in real time.
 That’s where SAS came into play.
 After all, life can be unpredictable – but fraud shouldn’t be.

 Speed, accuracy and the ability to detect new attacks quickly are essential for being effective in the digital space.
 SAS gives us the ability to do that.
-Richard Cooney Fraud Director Axcess Financial
+Rick Cooney Fraud Director Axcess Financial

 The many faces of fraud